 2. Control thy expenditures (Spend less than you earn)

-When you have extra money, it’s tempting to splurge and buy fancy things… in the Babylonian’s case, new robes or jewels.
+On to the subject of thrift - when you have extra money, it’s tempting to splurge and buy fancy things… in the Babylonian’s case, new robes or jewels.

 But don’t!
 Make sure to live within your means and only take on necessary expenses.